ghc/ghc/docs/users_guide/using-warnings.rst

     This warning detects code that will be affected by this breaking change.

-If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
-It turns on heavyweight intra-pass sanity-checking within GHC.
-(It checks GHC's sanity, not yours.)

 .. ghc-flag:: -Wincomplete-export-warnings
     :shortdesc: warn when some but not all of exports for a name are warned about